Why freelance finances feel like feast or famine

 Setting aside tax as you go

 Unlike an employee, nobody is deducting tax from a freelancer's income before it lands in the bank.
 That means the responsibility — and the temptation to treat gross income as spendable income — sits entirely with you.
 The single most effective habit for avoiding a nasty tax bill surprise is moving a percentage of every payment you receive into a separate account the moment it arrives, rather than working out what you owe once a year when the Self Assessment deadline is looming.
-Exactly what percentage makes sense depends on your income level and whether you're a sole trader or operating through a limited company, but the principle holds regardless of structure: treat the tax portion of every invoice as money that was never really yours to spend, and you remove one of the biggest financial stresses of freelance life before it has a chance to build up.
+Treat the tax portion of every invoice as money that was never really yours to spend, and you remove one of the biggest financial stresses of freelance life before it has a chance to build up.

 Building a buffer for the quiet months